 My name is Robert Barron (call me Bob).
 I’ve been a woodworker, carpenter, mechanic, and registered nurse for almost 30 years.
 I love what I do and continually try to improve my manual and customer service skills.

 In 1978 I was in my second year of operating a woodworking shop in Minneapolis, MN.
-My partner and I did outstanding work but we weren’t making any money.
-To help us stay afloat I began working on framing crews in the Twin Cities suburbs.
+My partner and I built furniture and restored antiques but we weren’t making enough money.
+To help us keep the shop doors open I began working as a carpenter on framing crews in the Twin Cities suburbs.
 I became fascinated with home construction and eventually joined the carpenter’s union as an apprentice in 1980.
-When I had a thorough grasp of how houses and buildings are put together I moved on to work with remodeling crews in the Twin Cities and Chicago area.
+When I had a thorough grasp of how houses and buildings are put together I moved on to work with remodeling crews in the Twin Cities, Chicago, and Quebec.
 While performing my tasks as a carpenter I always made a point of learning from other trades.
-This has really paid off in my handyman work and allowed me to expand the range of services I can offer.
+As a handyman this exposure to other trades has allowed me to expand the range of services I can offer.
 I also gained valuable experience building museum displays and the set for a motion picture.

 Please contact me here.